The following professionals lent their expertise to this article:

 How much does it cost to get your CNA online?

-The cost of your CNA education will depend on a number of factors, the most impactful being the type of credential your program offers (associate degree, for-credit certificate, certificate of completion, etc.), and, for many programs from public schools, whether you are an in-state or out-of-state resident.
-That being said, you’ll find in your program search that costs for online CNA classes range from just over $1,000 for basic, short-term CNA courses to as much as $10,000 to $15,000 or more for a full associate degree program.
+The cost of an online CNA program or course depends on a number of factors, including degree level, program type, and location.
+That said, the costs for online CNA classes range from just over $1,000 for basic, short-term CNA courses to as much as $10,000 to $15,000 or more for a full associate degree program.

 It’s also important to have a clear understanding of what the cost figures listed on CNA class websites include.
 Many figures are for tuition only and do not include additional program fees and the costs of such things as textbooks and other course materials, uniforms and equipment needed for clinicals, state certification exam fees, etc.